Should waste be chopped or shredded?

 Works for other non-woody garden waste.

-• Chop hard/woody waste as much as you can
+• Chop as much as you can

 • Broccoli stalks and whole items - half or quarter so bacteria can get to softer inside.